-Why You Need A Facebook Ads Image Grid Template:
+Why You N̶e̶e̶d̶ Needed A Facebook Ads Image Grid Template:

-Facebook Ads has a rule that says no more than 20% of an ad image can contain text.
-It’s broken the hearts of many would-be Facebook marketers trying to get their ads approved.
+Once upon a time, Facebook Ads had a rule that said no more than 20% of an ad image can contain text.
+It broke the hearts of many would-be Facebook marketers trying to get their ads approved.

 The secret to getting your images approved is to play within the lines – literally – by using a 5-by-5 grid template to construct your ad images.